 Addiction can be understood as a self-disorder.
 A generic definition of addiction is, "the chronic neglect of self in favor of something or someone else."
 One of the first questions women in recovery need to begin to address is, "Who am I?"
 Women in our culture are often taught to identify themselves according to role: mother, professional, wife, partner, daughter.
 Women in the criminal justice system also identify themselves-as does society-as offenders, and they become stigmatized.
 Many women also enter the system with a poor self-image and a history of trauma and abuse.
-Creating the kinds of programs that help women to develop a strong sense of self, an identification that goes beyond who they are in the criminal justice system, is vital to their re-entering society.
+Creating the kinds of programs that help women to develop a strong sense of self, an identification that goes beyond who they are in the criminal justice system, is vital to their reentering society.
 Recovery is about the expansion and growth of the self.

 Relationship issues are also paramount in early recovery.
-Some women use addictive substances to maintain relationships with using partners, to fill up the void of what is missing in relationship, or to deal with the pain of being abused.
+Recent studies confirm that gender differences exist among men and women substance abusers regarding their relationships with family members.
+For example, women substance abusers tend to have severe family and social problems coupled with minimal family support upon entering treatment (Grella et al. 2003).
+In addition, some women use addictive substances to maintain relationships with using partners, to fill up the void of what is missing in relationship, or to deal with the pain of being abused.
 Women in the criminal justice system often have unhealthy, illusory or unequal relationships with spouses, partners, friends and family members.
-For that reason, it is important for programs to model healthy relationships, among both staff and participants, providing a safe place and a container for healing (Covington and Beckett, 1988).
+For that reason, it is important for programs to model healthy relationships, among both staff and participants, providing a safe place and a container for healing (Covington, 1999).
 One of the greatest challenges is to overcome the alienation fostered within prison walls, and replace it with a greater sense of relationship in community.
 Being in community-that is, having a sense of connection with others-is essential for continuous, long-term recovery.